Sheldon-Lloyd/Cyber.Beast/comic/makkusu/3/readme.md

 # Episode 3 Outline
 ## Act 1
-While working Makkusu is notified that Xenos is about to have a match he stops what he is doing to watch it
+While working Makkusu is notified that Xenos is about to have a match he stops what he is doing to watch it Makkusu watches a ranked Cyberspace CNS match with Xenos and Airiona through Spikes commentary feed

 ## Act 2
-Makkusu watches a ranked Cyberspace CNS match with Xenos and Airiona through Spikes commentary feed

-Spike: Welcome Spike.TV I'm you're host Spike along with my color commentator Akia
+Xenos and Airiona completes their match

 After the match Airiona and Xenos is shown discussing the possibility of Makkusu joining the Cyvolters